Milan Kundera: Early life and education

+Political activism and professional career
-In 1950, his studies were interrupted when he and writer Jan Trefulka were expelled from the Communist Party for "anti-party activities".
-Trefulka described the incident in his novella Pršelo jim štěstí (Happiness Rained on Them, 1962).
-Kundera also used the expulsion as an inspiration for the main theme of his novel Žert (The Joke, 1967).
-After Kundera graduated in 1952, the Film Faculty appointed him a lecturer in world literature.
-In 1956 Kundera was readmitted to the Party but was expelled for the second time in 1970.

-Along with other reformist communist writers such as Pavel Kohout, he was peripherally involved in the 1968 Prague Spring.
-This brief period of reformist activities was crushed by the Soviet invasion of Czechoslovakia in August 1968.
-Kundera remained committed to reforming Czechoslovak communism, and argued vehemently in print with fellow Czech writer Václav Havel, saying, essentially, that everyone should remain calm and that "nobody is being locked up for his opinions yet," and "the significance of the Prague Autumn may ultimately be greater than that of the Prague Spring."
-Finally, however, Kundera relinquished his reformist dreams and moved to France in 1975.
-He taught for a few years in the University of Rennes.
-He was stripped of Czechoslovak citizenship in 1979; he has been a French citizen since 1981.
+His expulsion from the Communist party was described by Jan Trefulka in his novella Pršelo jim štěstí (Luck Rained on Them, 1962).
+Kundera also used the expulsion as an inspiration for the main theme of his novel Žert (The Joke, 1967), in which he ridiculed the ruling Communist party.
+In 1956 Kundera was readmitted to the party but was expelled for a second time in 1970.
+He took part in the Fourth Congress of the Czech Writers union in June 1967, where he delivered an impressive speech.
+In the speech he focused on the Czech effort to maintain a certain cultural independence among its larger European neighbours.
+Along with other reformist Communist writers such as Pavel Kohout, he was peripherally involved in the 1968 Prague Spring.
+This brief period of reformist activities was crushed by the Warsaw Pact invasion of Czechoslovakia in August 1968.
+Kundera remained committed to reforming Czechoslovak Communism, and argued vehemently in print with fellow Czech writer Václav Havel, saying, essentially, that everyone should remain calm and that "nobody is being locked up for his opinions yet," and "the significance of the Prague Autumn may ultimately be greater than that of the Prague Spring."
+In 1968, the year his books were banned by the Czech Government, he made his first journey to Paris, where he befriended the publisher Claude Gallimard.
+After he returned to Prague, he was frequently visited by Gallimard who encouraged Kundera to emigrate to France and also smuggled the manuscript for Life Is Elsewhere out of Czechoslovakia.
+Finally, Kundera gave in and moved to France in 1975.
+In 1979, his Czechoslovak citizenship was revoked.
+He lectured for a few years at the University of Rennes.
+After three years, he moved to Paris.

-He maintains contact with Czech and Slovak friends in his homeland, but rarely returns and always does so without fanfare.